AlexandruAlex10/Quantum-Simulation-Library/docs/documentation.md

     - "docs" folder: in here you can find references to the theory that was used in implementing this project and also explanations about the implementation itself.
     - "quantum_simulation" folder: the actual code implementation of the project, consisting of a couple of different files, each having its own purpose.
     - "tests" folder: some tests were implemented in order to check that the code implementation was done correctly.
-    - "examples" folder: some applications resulted from implementing the project.
     - other useful files.

 Quantum Simulation Library contains: